unicorn-it/wdio-cucumber-example/README.md

 # wdio-mocha-example
-Sample-project for the implementation of webdriverIO together with cucumber
+Sample-project for the implementation of webdriverIO together with mocha